EnterpriseDB/tpa/docs/platform-aws.md

 [AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html),
 and attach one or more
 [EBS volumes](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonEBS.html)
 to provide persistent storage to the instance.
-You can ssh to the instances by registering an
+You can SSH to the instances by registering an
 [SSH public key](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).

 Instances are always assigned a private IP address within their subnet.
 Depending on the subnet configuration, they may also be assigned an [ephemeral public IP address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-instance-addressing.html#concepts-public-addresses)
-(which is lost when the instance is shutdown, and a different ephemeral IP is assigned when it is started again).
+(which is lost when the instance is shut down, and a different ephemeral IP is assigned when it is started again).
 You can instead assign a static region-specific routable IP address known as an [Elastic IP](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html)